seb-v/seb-v.github.io/_posts/2025-01-20-Fast GPU Matrix multiplication.markdown

 `FMAC Bank3, Bank3, Bank0 :: FMAC Bank2, Bank0, Bank3`

 Both instructions are reading the same banks (0 & 3).
 The way I see it (that’s not covered in the ISA guide AFAIK), 2 things could happen here  :
-- at least one of the VPGRs was already present in the cache meaning the instruction would have to fetch at most one value from the register file
+- at least one of the VGPRs was already present in the cache meaning the instruction would have to fetch at most one value from the register file
 - the VALU has to access 2 VGPRs on the same bank leading to a bank conflict and some stall latency.

-On top of that, we also need to take into account the VPGRs we are writing to even though we write on the next cycle.
+On top of that, we also need to take into account the VGPRs we are writing to even though we write on the next cycle.

 So, even though we may have a valid VGPR distribution that successfully compiles, we could still encounter register bank conflicts, impacting performance.